 Will you be sad when Williams inevitably exits the franchise?
 Who do you think could replace him?
 Let us know in the comments!

 Star Wars: Episode IX will hit theaters on December 20, 2019.
-Fans won’t have to wait long to get their John Williams Star Wars fix as Solo: A Star Wars Story hits theaters on May 25 and will feature a Main Title composed by the franchise veteran.
+Fans won’t have to wait long to get their John Williams Star Wars fix as Solo hits theaters on May 25 and will feature a main title composed by the franchise veteran.
+Stay tuned for the latest news from a galary far, far away.

 Source: Classical KUSC